Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Defenses

 \section{Defenses}

-To deal with the attacks in the previous section, we explore potential defenses that can deter the malicious learning.
+In this section, we explore potential defenses that can deter the malicious learning caused by the previously mentioned attacks.
 A naive approach would be to make use of the KL-divergence loss, as it would keep the model close to its original state, thus potentially not learning the injected completions.
-However, as we demonstrate in Appendix \ref{app:kl}, this is insufficient.
-Another approach, inspired by previous work on model poisoning in federated learning, is to filter out completions with outlier rewards.
-But such a defense mistakenly correlates reward variability to attack attempts.
+However, as we demonstrate in Appx.~\ref{app:kl}, this is insufficient.
+Another approach, inspired by previous work on model poisoning in federated learning \cite{krum}, is to filter out completions with outlier rewards.
+However, such a defense mistakenly correlates reward variability with attack attempts.
 A highly different completion is not necessarily a malicious one.
-Especially in early iterations where the model is still learning the task, it needs the few outlier high reward randomly generated completions to be able to improve its performance.
+Especially in early iterations where the model is still learning the task, it needs the few outlier, high reward, randomly generated completions to be able to improve its performance.

-We present two defenses for two different decentralised dRL settings - one for homogeneous and one for heterogeneous models.